bsutton/hmb/cla.md

 You acknowledge that the Project owner(s) are under no obligation to use or incorporate your Contributions into the Project.

 ## 6. Governing Law
-This Agreement shall be governed by and construed in accordance with the laws of [Jurisdiction], without regard to its conflicts of laws provisions.
+This Agreement shall be governed by and construed in accordance with the laws of [Victoria, Australia], without regard to its conflicts of laws provisions.

 ## 7. Signatures
 By making a Contribution to the Project, you agree to the terms of this Agreement.